Aahil13/The-JS-Guide/docs/Debugging.md

 # Debugging

-> Debugging - unraveling mysteries in the code abyss.
+> Debugging - unravelling mysteries in the code abyss.

-Debugging is the process of finding and fixing errors, bugs, or unexpected behaviors in your JavaScript code.
+Debugging is finding and fixing your JavaScript code's errors, bugs, or unexpected behaviours.
 Effective debugging is a crucial skill for any developer.
 Debugging is one of the first and most essential skills you'll need to master as a JavaScript developer.
 Throughout this documentation, you'll find yourself writing and working with code extensively.
-In the world of programming, errors and unexpected behaviors are virtually inevitable companions in your journey.
+In programming, errors and unexpected behaviours are virtually inevitable companions in your journey.

-Understanding debugging early on is paramount because it empowers you to tackle these issues effectively.
+Understanding debugging early is paramount because it empowers you to tackle these issues effectively.
 When you write code, whether you're a beginner or an experienced developer, errors can and will occur.
 These errors might be syntax mistakes, logical flaws, or unexpected outcomes due to unforeseen conditions.

 Effective debugging is a crucial skill for any developer.
 Here's a simple guide to JavaScript debugging:

 1. **Using `console.log()`:** One of the simplest and most widely used debugging techniques is inserting `console.log()` statements in your code to print out values and messages.
-You can use `console.log()` to display the values of variables, track the flow of your code, and check if specific sections of code are being executed.
+The `console.log()` function displays variable values, tracks code flow, and checks whether particular code sections are being executed.

    ```javascript
    let x = 10;